Potato Latkes Recipe

 Latkes are best eaten fresh as soon as they are made.
 The leftover will keep in the fridge for 2 to 3 days.
 And you can reheat them in a frypan to crisp them up a bit.

-The starchier the potatoes the crispier the latkes.
-I like using russet potatoes.
-Though, Idaho will work too.
+The starchier the potatoes, the crispier the latkes.
+I like using russet potatoes, although Idaho potatoes will work too.

-Potato pancakes are round, soft, and meaty patties while latkes are flatter, crispier, not really round but with grated potato sticking out that gets crisper as they fry.
+Potato pancakes are round, soft, and meaty patties, while latkes are flatter, crispier, and not really round, but with grated potatoes sticking out that get crisper as they fry.

 The BEST Potato Latkes Recipe